DataDog/dd-sdk-android/docs/mobile_data_collected.md

 ### Geo-location

-The following attributes are related to the geo-location of IP addresses:
+The below attributes are related to the geo-location of IP addresses.

+**Note:** If you want to stop collecting geo-location attributes, change the setting in your [application details][9].

 | Fullname                                    | Type   | Description                                                                                                                          |
 |:--------------------------------------------|:-------|:-------------------------------------------------------------------------------------------------------------------------------------|